* This is the Professional Version. *

 *See Classification of Synovial Effusions for classification.
 This differential diagnosis is only a partial listing.

-Microscopic examination of a wet drop preparation of synovial fluid for crystals (only a single drop of fluid from a joint is needed) using polarized light is essential for definitive diagnosis of gout, pseudogout, and other crystal-induced arthritides (see Crystal-Induced Arthritides).
+Microscopic examination of a wet drop preparation of synovial fluid for crystals (only a single drop of fluid from a joint is needed) using polarized light is essential for definitive diagnosis of gout, pseudogout, and other crystal-induced arthritides (see page Crystal-Induced Arthritides).
 A polarizer over the light source and another polarizer between the specimen and the examiner’s eye allow visualization of crystals with a shiny white birefringence.
 Compensated polarized light is provided by inserting a first-order red plate, as is found in commercially available microscopes.
 The effects of a compensator can be reproduced by placing 2 strips of clear adhesive tape on a glass slide and placing this slide over the lower polarizer.
 Such a homemade system should be tested against a commercial polarizing microscope.
 The most common crystals seen are those diagnostic of gout (monosodium urate, negatively birefringent needle-shaped crystals) and pseudogout (Ca pyrophosphate, rhomboid- or rod-shaped crystals that are positively birefringent or not birefringent).
 If crystals appear atypical in a wet drop, several less common crystals (cholesterol, liquid lipid crystals, oxalate, cryoglobulins) or artifacts (eg, depot corticosteroid crystals) should be considered.

 Other synovial fluid findings that occasionally make or suggest a specific diagnosis include the following: